florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 // Bounds are checked on every memory-access.

 // Wasm as virtual ISA
-WebAssembly (Wasm) is an ISA for a portable, time- and space-efficient code format, designed for but not limited to the web@spec.
+WebAssembly (Wasm) is a stack-based ISA for a portable, efficient and safe code format.
-In the web it is used to execute code on a Wasm runtime, that is usually shipped with the client's internet browser.
+Originally it was designed by engineers from the four major vendors to enable high-performance code execution on the web @bringing-the-web-up-to-speed.
+However it is also becoming increasingly interesting for researchers and developers in non-web contexts.
+Some examples are avionics for Wasm's safe and deterministic execution @wasm-in-avionics, distributed computing for its portability and migratability @wasm-for-edge-computing or embedded  systems for its portability and safety @potential-of-wasm-for-embedded.

 // When was WASM made?
 // #todo[source for 1.0 and date]